schmidt73/commit-parsing/docs/laws.md

-Parsing laws
+Parsing Laws
 ------------
 A parser may have one of these four outcomes:

   - *Committed* recognizes the input and is committed to it.
   - *Good* recognizes the input but is not committed to it.
   - *Nope* doesn't recognize the input.
-  - *Error* has found a syntax error.
+  - *Failure* has found an unrecoverable error.

 Notes: